MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/workflow-activity-ref.md

 - **Input Container**: This activity sets up the loop and defines the input collection.
 You can use the **Get Incident** or the **Get Virtual Machine** activity in this role.

 - **Loop Container**: Named **ForEachChildActivity**, this activity contains the loop activities.
 Most Windows Workflow Foundation (WF) activities that you place in this container have two additional properties: **Current Item** and **Property to Bind**.
-For each activity within the loop container, follow these steps to set these properties:
+For each activity within the loop container, set these properties as follows:

   1. Set **Current Item** to the **Current Item** property of the **Loop Container** activity of the **ForEach** activity.
 If this activity is the first activity in the **For Each Loop** activity, **Current Item** is set automatically.